jr-baldwin/maltreatment_MH_meta/es_conversion_meta_20221206.md

 agg_data$ref_no[agg_data$ref=="Beckett_2002"] <- 44
 ```

-#### Figure 2.
-Forest plot depicting the study-average effects of child maltreatment on mental health from quasi-experimental studies.
+#### Forest plot depicting the study-average effects of child maltreatment on mental health from quasi-experimental studies.

 ``` r
 # Forest plot of average estimates